-- Prior authorization fax forms are posted on the Arkansas Total Care website.
+- ► Availity Essentials Provider Portal - ▶ Phone: Call the medical management department at 1-866-282-6280.
+Our 24/7 Nurse Advice Line can assist with urgent authorizations after normal business hours. - ► Fax: Prior authorization fax forms are posted on the Arkansas Total Care website.
 For physical health, please fax forms and supporting medical records to 1-833-249-2342.
-For behavioral health, please fax materials to 833-632-6934. . - Note: Faxes will not be monitored after regular business hours and will be responded to in accordance with the turnaround times listed in this manual.
+For behavioral health, please fax materials to 833-632-6934.
+For Buy & Bill medical drug PA requests, please fax forms and supporting medical records to 1-833-893-1491. - Note: Faxes will not be monitored after regular business hours and will be responded to in accordance with the turnaround times listed in this manual.
 Please contact our 24/7 Nurse Advice Line at 1-866-282-6280 for urgent, after-hours urgent, inpatient notifications or requests.